-United Parcel Service Inc. (UPS), the world’s largest package- delivery company, is among firms taking note.
+United Parcel Service Inc. (UPS:US), the world’s largest package- delivery company, is among firms taking note.

 “During the quarter, the most positive news has come from the U.S. where indications of economic rebound are evident,” Scott Davis, chief executive officer of UPS, said on an April 26 conference call.
 “Retail sales have grown faster than expected and the employment environment has improved.
 On the other hand, economies in other parts of the world continue to face challenges.”

 Federal Reserve policy makers last month repeated their plan to hold borrowing costs low through late 2014 to spur growth.

 “The unemployment rate has declined but remains elevated,” Fed policy makers said in an April 25 statement.
 The group “expects economic growth to remain moderate over coming quarters and then to pick up gradually,” and “anticipates that the unemployment rate will decline gradually.”

 Today’s report showed that factory payrolls increased by 16,000, the smallest in five months.
 Construction companies cut jobs for a third straight month.
 Retailers added 29,300 employees, almost recouping losses in the prior two months.
 Employment gains at service-providers were the weakest since August.
 Government payrolls declined for the seventh month in the last eight.

 The so-called underemployment rate -- which includes part- time workers who’d prefer a full-time position and people who want work but have given up looking -- held at 14.5 percent.

 To contact the reporter on this story: Shobhana Chandra in Washington at email@example.com

 To contact the editor responsible for this story: Christopher Wellisz at firstname.lastname@example.org